Kingno3l/Ruby-Blog-App/README.md

 ### Key Features <a name="key-features"></a>

-- Show list of posts
+> - Create Posts
-- Add comments
+> - Like Posts
-- Like posts
+> - Add comments to posts

 <p align="right">(<a href="#readme-top">back to top</a>)</p>